jsibaja/RepData_PeerAssessment1/PA1_template.md

 *Devise a strategy for filling in all of the missing values in the dataset.*

+My strategy  will be based, on the to copy of the results from the mean calculations obtained on the "Data Interval" data frame.
-Based on the resuls from the calculation of the mean of daily activity.
-The values will be assigned to the NA values.
+Each value on the same interval will be assigned to the NA value on the new DF.

 *Create a new dataset that is equal to the original dataset but with the missing data filled in.*